soda-research/vitrage/doc/source/add-new-datasource.rst

     a. add the datasource name to the types property in the "devstack.settings" file.
-    b. if the datasource is not is not one of the main and basic projects of devstack, add the following data in the "devstack.plugin.sh" file":
+    b. if the datasource is not one of the main and basic projects of devstack, add the following data in the "devstack.plugin.sh" file":

        # remove <datasource_name> vitrage datasource if <datasource_name>
        datasource not installed